M-Files/Developer-Portal/APIs/REST-API/Authentication/Single-Sign-On/index.md

 ```

-<p class="note">This sample uses the <a href="http://restsharp.org/">RestSharp</a> library to avoid boilerplate HTTP request and parsing code.
-Please confirm the licenses for any third party libraries prior to their use.</p>
+This sample uses the <a href="http://restsharp.org/">RestSharp</a> library to avoid boilerplate HTTP request and parsing code.
+Please confirm the licenses for any third party libraries prior to their use.
+{:.note}